claoliveira89/goInterfaces/lectures.md

         }

 - Concrete Type vs Interface Type
-    - concrete type: something that we can create a value ou of it, and access it, change it, etc...
+    - concrete type: something that we can create a value out of it, and access it, change it, etc...
 Such as map, struct, int, string, englishBot, deck...
     - interface type: we cannot create a value of interface type.

+## Extra Interface Notes
+- Interfaces are not generic types.
+Other languages have 'generic' types - go (famously) does not.
+- Interfaces are 'implicit': we don't manually have to say that our custom type satisfies some interface.
+- Interfaces are a contract to help us manage types.
+GARBAGE IN -> GARBAGE OUT.
+If our custom type's implementation of a function is broken then interfaces won't help us!
+- Interfaces are tough.
+Step #1 is understanding how to read them.
+Understand how to read interfaces in the standard lib.
+Wrinting your own interfaces is tough and requires experience.